Bunker/pitslamp.com/content/blog/2013-06-05-workshop-film-photography-and-darkroom.md

   * Different types of film
   * The relation between films, settings and surroundings
   * You got the ability to photograph with several of 60+ film cameras, ranging from half-frame till 4&#215;5 inch large format cameras
-  * You&#8217;ll learn to develop film, black/white and colour
+  * You'll learn to develop film, black/white and colour

 **Details**